zhongyin/zhongyin.github.io/README.md

 ## Shell

 - [htrace.sh](https://github.com/trimstray/htrace.sh) - My simple Swiss Army knife for http/https troubleshooting and profiling.
-- [nginx-admins-handbook](https://github.com/trimstray/nginx-admins-handbook) - These notes describes how to improve NGINX performance, security, and other important things; @ssllabs A+ 100%, @mozilla A+ 120/100.
+- [nginx-admins-handbook](https://github.com/trimstray/nginx-admins-handbook) - How to improve NGINX performance, security, and other important things; @ssllabs A+ 100%, @mozilla A+ 120/100.
 - [acme.sh](https://github.com/Neilpang/acme.sh) - A pure Unix shell script implementing ACME client protocol
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - 🙃 A delightful community-driven (with 1,300+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [og-aws](https://github.com/open-guides/og-aws) - 📙 Amazon Web Services — a practical guide